Through charitable giving, fundraising and our unique social responsibility programme,

 Over 1000 hours of staff time dedicated to volunteering

-We believe that it's vital to invest in the next generation of innovators, creators and leaders.
+We believe that it's vital to invest in the next generation of innovators and creators.

-we're proud to lead the way with Tech Outreach.
+We’re proud to lead the way with our comprehensive social responsibility programme,

 Hover over each icon to view the aims of Tech Outreach